Interpersonal Skills: Your Career Edge

 For example, “Strong collaborative and leadership skills helped me to build a team of project developers who effectively increased our company’s client base by 12% while boosting sales revenue by more than 20% in the first year.”

 • You can also include one of your most important people skills in your cover letter.
-Again, try to provide detail that explains how the skill helped you be more successful in a previous job.
+Again, try to provide details that explain how the skill helped you be more successful in a previous job.

 • Finally, make sure that you use all your interpersonal skills during your job interview.
 Listen attentively, focus on the interviewer, and make sure that your responses are courteous and informative.
 Remember, the interview is your best opportunity to really showcase your people skills and make the best possible impression.

 Interpersonal skills may not always receive the attention they deserve, but they can often give you the edge you need to land a great job and enjoy greater success in any job endeavor.
-By recognizing your own interpersonal strengths and weaknesses, you can more effectively develop and enhance the people skills you need to achieve all your career goals.
+By recognizing your own interpersonal strengths and weaknesses and including some of these interpersonal skill examples in your resume, you can more effectively convey your people skills to employers and enhance your job search prospects.

 Ken Chase profile pic